How To Use A Multimeter with Guitar Pickups

 Checking The Phase (Needle Meter):

-Testing the phase of a pickup is a great way to see which way the pickup “Meters”, and we use this all the time when doing install work.
-It’s a quick way to determine if a new pickup will be in phase with your other pickups or not, but you can only do this on an Analog or Needle Meter.
+Testing the phase of a pickup is a great way to see which way the pickup “Meters”.
+We use this all the time when doing install work.
+It’s a quick way to determine if a new pickup will be in phase with your other pickups or not.
 Here’s how you do it:

 - Set your Meter to measure Resistance.